verbosely/verbosely-frontend/README.md

 # Lexicon

-*This repository contains the Next.js SPA, Flask application, and HTTP/WSGI server configurations that provide browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data.*
+This repository contains the Next.js SPA, FastAPI application, origin server and reverse proxy configurations, IaC, and automation scripts for the cloud infrastructure and web application that provide browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data for the English language.

-## Overview

-This repository contains the core code base, server configuration files, and documentation for a locally hosted, single-page web application that retrieves and displays lexicographic data from a 1915 printing of *Webster's New International Dictionary of the English Language* - the third great revision of Noah Webster's original *American Dictionary of the English Language*.

-This web application presents semi-structured, hierarchical textual data in a unique format that provides convenience of consultation and brings a full and scholarly treatment of the whole field of the English language to the browser.
-The data whereon the code depends is not contained in this repository; it is stored in a MongoDB database on a local machine.

-This repository mainly exists to evidence the administrator's skills in full stack web development and his aptness for a full-time job therein.
-He is the sole contributor to Lexicon, and no pull requests are currently being granted, save those authored by GitHub's dependabot.

 ## Technology Stack